openziti/ziti/quickstart/docker/minimal/README.md

-# minimal Docker quickstart
+# minimal Ziti Docker quickstart

-Run `ziti edge quickstart` in a container while persisting configs, PKI, database, etc. in the same directory `./persistent/`.
+This Docker Compose project runs `ziti edge quickstart` in a container while persisting configs, PKI, database, etc. in the same directory `./persistent/`.

 ## Run Ziti

+This is the primary use case for this project: running the `ziti edge quickstart` command in the official `openziti/ziti-cli` container image.

 1. In this "minimal" sub-directory, pull the container images.